 To maintain objectivity and achieve transparency in the decision-making process, the remuneration for each Director shall be deliberated at an advisory committee made up of a majority of outside officers before decision is made by a resolution of the Board of Directors, with such amounts being within the maximum amount approved at the Annual Meeting of Shareholders (¥63 million per month).
 For making such decisions, the Company has designed a remuneration system for Directors, referring to levels of remuneration at other companies and each Director's roles and responsibilities, to encourage their efforts to realize consistent growth and increase medium and long-term corporate value, in which a Director's remuneration consists of a fixed amount and a performance-based amount linked to the consolidated business results of the Company for the past three years.
-The advisory committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members).
+The advisory committee is comprised of inside and outside members, with outside committee members being all of the outside officers (the three outside Directors and the three outside Audit & Supervisory Board Members, all of whom satisfy the standards for determining independence specified by the Company).
 The inside committee members are the Company President and if necessary, persons appointed by the President (the President may appoint up to two other Representative Directors).
 The committee members elect the committee chairperson from amongst themselves.